ma2th/ecst/README.md

 # Embedded Classification Software Toolbox (ECST)

-A software toolbox to train machine learning and classification systems, compare accuracy and performance, and analyze the complexity of the trained system.
+A software toolbox to train machine learning and classification systems, to compare accuracy and performance, and to analyze the complexity of trained systems.

 ## Abstract